MayaShenHongyu/VR-file-generator/UserManual.md

 -   (Optional) `"defaultValue"`: Default value for this entry.
 This must be a number.
 -   (Optional) `"max"`: Maximum value for this entry.
 Must be a number.
 -   (Optional) `"min"`: Minimum value for this entry.
 Must be a number.
+-   (Optional) `"step"`: Increment size when you click on the up or down error.

 For example: